qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - did not order refund my money

 ## intent:draft_mail_no_message
 - draft mail not have message
 - of a drafts nothing is in my draft mail
 - the draft folder now contains other mails in addition to drafts please advice
-- please add the ability to swipe down on a draft like in the default mail app its very useful to be able to look at other emails while drafting tbsp
+- please add the ability to swipe down on a draft like in the default mail app its very useful to be able to look at other emails while drafting one
 - where is draft messages
 - please help me access my drafts folder from my gmail account using edison it says no drafts where in fact i have of drafts email and i can access them all in my mail app for is
 - my edison mail app is not saving draft emails several times have started an email and hit save draft but it never shows up in my draft folder